 Serious scientific studies show that Vienna actually sinks 2mm in December under the weight of almond squares and coconut macaroons.
 Not a lot of people know that.

 Viennese psychologists (of which there are many) have also identified the five stages of Christmas biscuit consumption:

 - Fear (I’ll come round for coffee, but please, I beg you, no more biscuits)

 - Resignation (they’re everywhere, resistance is futile)

-- Disappointment (the coffee is great, but where are the biscuits?)
+- Addiction (the coffee is great, but where are the biscuits?)

 What distinguishes the Christmas variety from normal biscuits and cookies is both recipe and size.
 They’re small, so can be downed in one swift bite (regrettably), and many varieties only ever appear in shops and kitchen ovens around Advent.